A bill to protect surface water from contamination by chemical storage facilities, and for other purposes.

 The bill’s titles are written by its sponsor.

 Length: 28 pages

-This bill was introduced on April 3, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 3, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying